Learn How Can Fabric Be Treated With a Fire Retardant

 What Are Fire Retardants?

-They can be efficiently applied to the molecular structures of synthetic fibers as it transforms gases and tars into carbon char, thus decreasing the fabric's burning pace.
+They can be efficiently applied to synthetic fibers' molecular structures as they transform gases and tars into carbon char, thus decreasing the fabric's burning pace.

-Industrial workwear, fireman costumes, contractor attire, painter clothes, and so on all use different fire retardant sprays so the fabric burn slowly.
+Industrial workwear, fireman costumes, contractor attire, painter clothes, and so on all use different fire retardant sprays so the fabric burns slowly.

-Brominated (BRFs), carbon-based, chlorinated, antimony oxide, boron-based, minerals, phosphorous-containing, nitrogen-containing, silicon-based, synergists, and others.
+Brominated (BRFs), carbon-based, chlorinated, antimony oxide, boron-based, minerals, phosphorus-containing, nitrogen-containing, silicon-based, synergists, and others.

 Aluminum hydroxide, magnesium Dihydroxide, organophosphorus, and others